SZharkov/arbitrum-airdrop-claimer/README.md

 This script was created for personal use.
 I am not responsible for any issues which can occur when using this script.

 ## How to configure
-In order to use this script you need to have your own RPC which you can obtain on [Alchemy](https://alchemy.com/?r=baefaebe6e6ad7e2) or any other provider.
+In order to use this script you need to have your own Arbitrum and Ethereum RPC which you can obtain on [Alchemy](https://alchemy.com/?r=baefaebe6e6ad7e2) or any other provider.
 Main configuration can be found in `config.js` file.
 Just follow the instruction below:
 1) Create an account on [Alchemy](https://alchemy.com/?r=baefaebe6e6ad7e2).
 2) In Alchemy Dashboard create 2 apps:
-   3) Ethereum mainnet chain
+   - Ethereum mainnet chain
-   4) Arbitrum mainnet chain
+   - Arbitrum mainnet chain
 5) Open `config.js` file and edit the next fields:
-   6) Replace `RPC_ARBITRUM_HTTP` with your Arbitrum HTTPS key from Alchemy.
+   - Replace `RPC_ARBITRUM_HTTP` with your Arbitrum HTTPS key from Alchemy.
-   7) Replace `RPC_ETHEREUM_WSS` with your Ethereum WEBSOCKETS key from Alchemy.
+   - Replace `RPC_ETHEREUM_WSS` with your Ethereum WEBSOCKETS key from Alchemy.
 8) In `config.js` find `ACCOUNTS` array and put your accounts.
 If you want to claim without sending tokens then leave `addressToSendTokens` empty.

 Example: